Our Evaluation Process

 Balance disorders are often accompanied by changes in hearing and/or ear function.
 These changes can be obvious or hardly noticeable by the patient.
 Your testing will include comprehensive testing of your outer, middle, and inner ears.
-These tests include audiologic, tympanometry/immittance, and otoacoustic emission tests.
+These dizziness & balance tests include audiologic, tympanometry/immittance, and otoacoustic emission evaluations.

 A number of complex pathways control our equilibrium.
 Your evaluation will include sophisticated measures of these pathways and your central nervous system.
 These tests are: